 This made quite a big batch, but I was able to use it liberally and as often as I liked without fear of running out this round, and I am also ready if this happens again or for any itchy reaction that’s bugging anyone in the family.
 I only made this recipe the one time, so I have not gone back and followed my written instructions to make sure that they make sense.
 If you have any questions, please let me know or you can refer back to the original recipe here.

 - 5 tbs apple cider vinegar

 - 25 drops tea tree oil

-Now add the peppermint, tea tree oil essential oils and stir.
+- Now add the peppermint and tea tree oil and stir.

 My apologies for all of the run-on sentences, lack of organization and grammatical errors in this blog post.
 I have a million drafts just as drafty as this one, but the urgency of sharing this info made me throw out the quality-controls and share.
 I hope I get back to spruce this up soon, in the mean time just take it with a grain of salt.
 Thanks!